davidbarone/Commentario/README.md

 - **server/Dbarone.Net.CommentarioServer.Tests**: A test library to test the documentation code.
 - **Server/ExampleLibrary**: A small assembly used to test the various types of object allowed in an assembly that can be documented.

+## Dbarone.Net.CommentarioServer
+This project is the workhorse of commentario.
+All the documentation logic occurs here.
+In order to test, I've created a small project called `ExampleLibrary`.
+The purpose of this dummy project is to provide an example of each documentation type possible.

+### Testing Dbarone.Net.CommentarioServer
+A test project `Dbarone.Net.CommentatioServer.Tests` contains a number of test methods.
+You can execute this by running `dotnet test` from the `./server` folder.
+Alternatively, there's a launch configuration: `C#: Run Tests` which you can run.

 ## Getting Started With VS Code Extension Development
 Like most new projects, a bit of reading was required to get started with VSCode extension authoring.
 Some useful starting points were:
 - https://www.digitalocean.com/community/tutorials/how-to-create-your-first-visual-studio-code-extension